 Ahh Canada the true north strong and free, filled with just about any terrain you can think of including tall mountains, calm lakes, endless trees as well as bustling oceans.
 Many people say the best way to see Canada is to drive through it, I say kayak through it instead!
 Now don’t get me wrong driving across Canada is a great way to see this beautiful country,as I’ve done it and seen some truly remarkable things.
 However, if you want to see a more wild natural side to canada I would suggest you kayak it.

 Of course it would be very hard to kayak from one side of the country to the other with over two million lakes to choose from.
 So I’ll recommend the Ten Best Kayaking Destinations to see this majestic country for all it is worth.
+Many of these destinations are also perfect for your surf kayaks.

 1. Haida Gwaii, British Columbia